TV Series Review

-After years of trying, Molly Woods is finally pregnant.
+After years of trying, Molly Woods finally got pregnant.
 Cause for celebration, right?

 Well, not so much.
-See, she's been away from her husband, John, for 13 months.
+See, she'd been away from her husband, John, for 13 months.

 On a solo mission.

 If just one of those factors had been in play during Molly's conception, the whole situation would've been, at the very least, awkward.
 But all three?
 Houston, we have a problem.